 As the climate becomes more unpredictable, changing rainfall is altering the eco system.
 Doughts are becoming more common and habitat loss is inevitable as humans tear down forests and spread.
 If we can’t protect our closest relatives in the animal kingdom, how can we protect ourselves?
 See more monkeys at:What to Expect on a Panama Canal Cruise with Uncruise

 Warming waters are affecting sharks as they search for suitable habitats and hunting grounds.
 Have you noticed over the years that people are spotting great white sharks in places they never were before?
 That is because sharks need to constantly move to find waters to suit their needs which is becoming more difficult as the ocean’s temperatures change while the polar ice caps melt into the sea.
+Great places to swim with whale sharks are off the coast of the Mayan Riviera and in the Philippines.
 Swimming with Whale Sharks Cancun – A Massive Adventure

 Seals are having a rough go during the rising temperatures as well.
 Like the Polar Bear, they rely on sea ice to survive.
 As temperatures rise, the ice flows become scarce and pups are prematurely separated from their mothers.
 Read next: Kayaking in Greenland – The Greatest Arctic Adventure in Photos